AhmedSYD/nearest-hospitals-Calgary/README.md

 ENGO 651 - Adv.
 Topics on Geospatial Technologies

 ## Overview:
 This website is an assignment for the 4th lab (Adv.
 Topics on Geospatial Technologies).
 On this website, a user can find the location of schools, clinics, and hospitals on the map of Calgary.
 If the user clicks on any school on the map, the nearest hospital/clinic will be highlighted on the map.
-Moreover, the name of any school, hospital, or clinic will appear as a pop content message if the user hovers over it.
+Moreover, the name of any school, hospital, or clinic will appear as a popup message if the user hovers over it.

 ## System requirement:
 - Any platform you like such as Windows, Linux, and so on.